 Cast Stone or Cement

-Cast stone or cement planters can make a great focal point of your garden.
+Cast stone or cement planters can make a great focal point in your garden.
 Cement or concrete planters can help give your garden an old-world appeal, particularly if they have aged a little.

 Some old planters are made of natural stone material which allows them to weather.
 They are solid, long-lasting, and provide good heat insulation.